UFC Star Daniel Cormier Reveals His UFC Retirement Date For After Stipe Miocic Fight

 With a future fight scheduled for a date this year against Stipe Miocic, UFC fighter Daniel Cormier also knows when he’ll retire.
-The current UFC Light Heavyweight Champion will be attempting to add another title to his resume ahead of that date, reaching a goal that only one other fighter has in the history of the sport.
+The current UFC light heavyweight champion will be attempting to add another title to his resume ahead of that date, reaching a goal that only one other fighter has in the history of the sport.
 Here are the latest details on exactly when Cormier said he plans to walk away from the Octagon and move his life and career in a new direction.

 Currently ranked as the fourth-best in terms of pound-for-pound fighters, Daniel Cormier has achieved quite a bit in his career.
 With a record of 20-1-1, the MMA star’s only blemishes are a no contest and loss, both of which were in his Jon Jones fights.
 He is also known as a member of the UFC commentary team when he’s not involved in fighting and provides quite the personality for various shows he’s part of.